scottdyer/aces-look/README.md

 ## Reporting Issues

-To report a problem with Look Transfoms, please open an [issue](https://github.com/ampas/aces-look/issues).
+To report a problem with Look Transforms, please open an [issue](https://github.com/ampas/aces-look/issues).

 If the issue is senstive in nature or a security related issue, please do not